Series · OpenClaw QuickStart · Chapter 7

 OpenClaw QuickStart (7): The Memory System, Without the Magic

 The first six pieces got you to a working OpenClaw with a channel and a skill.
-This one is about the part everyone gets wrong on the first install: memory.
+This one focuses on the part everyone gets wrong on their first install: memory.

 Open ~/.openclaw/workspace/.
 You should see: